kdv123/AudioCollector/README.md

 ```
 7. A screen will pop up and you have to provide a participant ID, a session number, a file name having the text dialogues, a condition, and check available microphones.
 8. The files with dialogues follow a certain format.
 The AudioCollector will highlight those dialogue turns that are surrounded by the tags: '<h>' and '</h>'

+## Acknowledgements
+This material is based upon work supported by the National Science Foundation under Grant No. (1750193).
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.